An Action-Packed ’Shang Chi And The Legend Of The Ten Rings’ Teaser

 Back in December 2018, Marvel Studios officially greenlit its first Asian-superhero-fronted movie, Shang Chi and the Legend of the Ten Rings, and everything went quite well with production until you-know-what happened (oh, those delays).
 Still, the project aimed to keep the Black Panther (and Black Widow) streak — bringing stories into the MCU that weren’t dominated by white superpowered dudes — going, which was a wise move since the Chadwick Boseman-fronted movie arrived to massive box-office prowess and critical acclaim.
 Well, the intended inclusiveness is finally coming back to theaters this year, and the first Shang Chi teaser is here to prove it.

-Star Simu Liu shows off his serious fighting moves in the above trailer, which is filled with elaborate action-fueled choreography, along with overview of the film’s overarching legend, which sees Shang-Chi drawn into the web of a shadowy organization while confronting the past and navigating a family legacy.
-Liu also revealed a first poster.
+Star Simu Liu shows off his serious fighting moves in the above trailer, which is filled with elaborate action-fueled choreography (clearly, there’s a lotta Jackie Chan and Bruce Lee influence up in there), along with overview of the film’s overarching legend.
+Shang-Chi shall be drawn into the web of a shadowy organization while confronting the past and navigating a family legacy (he’s Fu Manchu’s son in the comics, although this film’s doing things differently with Shang-Chi’s father being The Mandarin, who’s quite unlike his Iron Man 3 incarnation and is portrayed here by Tony Leung).
+Liu unveiled a poster.

 Whoever said that you could only RECEIVE presents on your birthday?
 Today, I’m giving you your VERY FIRST LOOK at the teaser poster for @ShangChi and the Legend of the Ten Rings!!